 When bred to reds, chocolates usually produce reds which carry for both chocolate and black.

 The red color in Boers appears to be modified by other sets of yet-unidentified genes, so reds can vary from a golden tan to a dark mohogany.
 Some researchers have called these genes "plus and minus" factors, since some seem to act as diluters of color, while others intensify the color.

 Once Boers are bred with other breeds, the possible color combinations are astounding and very hard to predict.
 The solid white of Saanens and Savannas seems to be dominant to the traditional Boer pattern, although crossbred kids may show a faint tan on their heads and necks.
 Nubians come in many colors and can produce some interesting kids when bred with Boers.
 Nubian/Boer crosses are desireable because both breeds have floppy ears, large frames and Roman noses.
 Nubian milk is high in protein and milk fat.

 Spots and dapples have become very popular.
 The genes which produce these patterns seem to show a partial dominance.
 A solid red doe bred to a spotted or dappled buck may produce offspring with just a few spots.
 If those kids are bred to spots or dapples, the resulting kids usually show more spotting and dappling.
 However, it is possible to get solids from matings between spots or dapples.
+Generally, the more spotted or dappled ancestors a goat has, the greater the possibility of having spotted kids.
 See photos of dapples & spots below.